 Whether it is through micro influencers, customer advocates or celebrity endorsers, there has been a rise of user-generated content on social media.
 You may be reading this and thinking what is that?
 What is the benefit of it?
 It is unpaid content.
 Content that is created and put out by fans of a product or brand.
 It can include testimonials, tweets, blog posts, videos, pictures, snaps and more.

 User-generated content is nothing new.
 Way back in 2009 Burberry launched their Art of the Trench campaign.
 Highlighting on Facebook and their website photos of real customers wearing Burberry’s iconic Heritage Trench.
 The campaign was massively successful.
 Its success boils down to word of mouth marketing.

 86% of millennials claim UGC is an indicator of brand quality.
 68% of those aged 18-24 consider info shared on social media when making purchases.
 We trust what real people online tell us.
 We trust the products and services they use.
 It is called social proof.
 It is what drives consumers to look at their peers, not brands, for proof of a product’s value.
 User-generated content shows us real products being used by real people.

-Why is UGC Important?
+Why is User-Generated Content Important?

 There are two very big reasons why user-generated content is a must do for your business.

-UGC is Authentic
+User-Generated Content is Authentic

-It is Cost Effective
+User-Generated Content is Cost Effective